 Writing clear, elegant prose is a skill that takes a great deal of practice for most of us.
 But it’s a skill that readers appreciate, if only because so much writing we see every day is so poor.

-Sentences that choke on jargon, tortuous constructions and puffed-up vocabulary all play their part in making a piece of text ugly and—more importantly—harder to understand than it need be.
-Unfortunately, this style of writing is so common that many people think it’s the proper way to write, believing that if they find a particular piece of writing difficult to understand the cause is their lack of brainpower rather than the writer’s inability to express ideas clearly
+Sentences choking on jargon, awkward constructions and pretentious vocabulary all play their part in making a piece of text ugly and—more importantly—harder to understand than it need be.
+Unfortunately, this style of writing is so common that many people think it’s the proper way to write, believing that if they find a particular piece of writing hard to understand, the cause is their lack of brainpower rather than the writer’s inability to express ideas clearly.

 Anything that can be thought at all can be thought clearly.
 Everything that can be said can be said clearly.